Person sitting outdoors, holding a black card with 'Seeing Differently' written on it with a red arrow-shaped object in hand.

 Biography

 Lea Jazbec (b.
 1979, Kranj, Slovenia) is an interdisciplinary artist whose practice is grounded in experimental, practice-based research.
-She works across drawing, photography, graphic printmaking, video, sound, sculpture and site-specific installation, with a sustained focus on spatial perception, temporality and the materiality of light.
-She holds an MFA (Hons) and a BA in Painting from the Accademia di Belle Arti di Venezia, Italy.
+She holds an MFA (Hons) in Painting from the Accademia di Belle Arti di Venezia, Italy.

 Her interest in light and spatial research began during her studies in Venice and was further developed through the Artist-in-Residence programme at Fondazione Bevilacqua La Masa (2008–2009).
-Since then, she has realised long-term series and projects, including Time–Eye (2010–2023), Reconstruction of the Projected Image (2018–2026) and Behind the Reflection (2016–2023), frequently working with camera obscura, projected image and immersive installations in public and non-institutional spaces.
+The long-term series Time–Eye (from 2010 on) established the methodological foundation of her practice.
+Building on this, the experimental multimedia project Reconstruction of the Projected Image (2018–present) develops from projected image and photography to video and spatial installation, continuing her investigation of the camera obscura through the ongoing reconfiguration of the aperture — a central methodological element of the project.

-Her work has been exhibited widely in Slovenia and internationally, including in Italy, Spain, the United Kingdom, Argentina, Hungary, Greece and the Czech Republic, and has been presented at institutions such as MGLC Ljubljana, Fondazione Bevilacqua La Masa (Venice), Careof DOCVA Viafarini (Milan), FIG Bilbao and MAAM Rome.
-She has participated in artist residencies and professional programmes, and her work is held in public collections.
+In 2022, was granted the status of self-employed artist in culture for outstanding achievements.
+Her work has been exhibited internationally and presented at institutions including MGLC Ljubljana, Fondazione Bevilacqua La Masa (Venice), Careof DOCVA Viafarini (Milan), FIG Bilbao and MAAM Rome.
+She has participated in artist residencies, and her work is held in public collections.